MicrosoftDocs/visualstudio-docs/docs/debugger/configure-the-windows-firewall-for-remote-debugging.md

 ## How to Configure Ports in Windows Firewall

 When you install Visual Studio or the remote debugger, the software will try to open the correct ports.
-However, in some scenarios, you may need to open a port manually.
-(To verify that ports are open, see [Troubleshooting](#troubleshooting).)
-Some instructions may be different on older versions of Windows.
+However, in some scenarios (such as using a third party firewall), you may need to open a port manually.
+If you need to verify that ports are open, see [Troubleshooting](#troubleshooting).
+Some instructions for opening a port may be different on older versions of Windows.

 To open a port: